Rehab-Robotics-Lab/FloSystem/README.md

 ](#WebServer-Setup)

 If you are on a machine that does not have the entire stack installed, then you can run an entire simulation stack within docker.
-To do this
+To do this:

 1. Follow the instructions for [setting up ssl certs](#ssl-certs)

 2. Follow instructions for [setting up config files](#config-files)

-3. Install docker
+3. Install [docker](https://docs.docker.com/desktop/) and complete the post installation steps, then test docker by running the hello world image

 4. Run `docker-compose up`